ndd21/PHYS281/docs/glossary.md

 multiplication `*`, and division `/`, used in [elementary arithmetic](https://en.wikipedia.org/wiki/Elementary_arithmetic).

+## Package

+A Python module, or set of modules, that have been "packaged" together into an installable piece of software.
+Once a package is installed you can import the modules from within it.

 ## Parent

 A class who's attributes will be inherited by a new [child](#child) class.
 This is sometimes known as a